tensorflow/recommenders-addons/README.md

 - Get better recommendation effect compared to static embedding mechanism with no hash conflicts
 - Compatible with all native TensorFlow optimizers and initializers
 - Compatible with native TensorFlow CheckPoint and SavedModel format
-- Fully support train and inference recommeneders models on GPUs
+- Fully support train and inference recommenders models on GPUs
 - Support [TF serving](https://github.com/tensorflow/serving) and [Triton Inference Server](https://github.com/triton-inference-server/server) as inference framework
 - Support variant Key-Value implements as dynamic embedding storage and easy to extend
   - [cuckoohash_map](https://github.com/efficient/libcuckoo) (from Efficient Computing at Carnegie Mellon, on CPU)